WenhuiHua-com/Spiking-Neural-Network-Based-Vision-Encoder-for-Dual-Efficient-Co-Inference-in-Large-VLMs/README.md

 ## follow-up work
 After the review finished, the training code will be updated.
+## References
+The code is implemented based on [BLIP]: (https://github.com/salesforce/BLIP)， [Spike-Driven-Transformer]:(https://github.com/BICLab/Spike-Driven-Transformer) .
+We thank the contributors for their great work!
 ## Some renderings based on the proposed methods in this paper
  [Visual interpretation]
 ---